perpetualCreations/futurecandy/README.md

 Run with `python -m futurecandy` or add a command alias to your shell RC file with `python -m futurecandy.extra` to run with command `futurecandy`.

-Specify `manual` after as an argument to run with more manual control instead of relying on configuration files.

 futurecandy will create directory `.futurecandy` in the user's home directory.
 Edit configuration files and hooks there.